marianoheller/marianoheller.github.io/src/pages/posts/2018-04-12/index.md

 ## Summary

 With the pass of time, as technology moves forward, we are seeing the dissapearance of the pen as the main tool in the bussines world.
 So we may ask ourself, was all this time invested in developing perfect penmanship wasted?
-Megan Regan states that the most important skill is the investment of time by itself, the pursuit of perfection, and makes the case that there is a connection between the pursuit of perfect penmanship and the skills brought to the labor market.
+Megan Regan states that the most important skill is the investment of time by itself, the chase of perfection, and makes the case that there is a connection between the pursuit of perfect penmanship and the skills brought to the labor market.

 Penmanship reflects a time and a place, the country or year you were born, the language you speak, the alphabet you use.
 In the pre industrial revolution era, in the US the Spencer method was taught.
 This method took thousands of hours to master yet those who could write in the Specer method were labeled as "model citizens".
 The Spencer method was the script of business so people who wanted to comunicate in the world of business had to know the Spencer method.